Deloitte Access Economics Investment Monitor: the outlook improves, but risks are rising has been saved

-Key figures for the June quarter included:
+Key Investment Monitor figures for the March quarter include:

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.

 NB: See our media releases and research at deloitte.com.au